Bacalar Lagoon Mexico: The Complete Travel Guide

 Among all the Bacalar tours sailing on a catamaran is the most eco-friendly and the best way to learn about the local ecosystem as you will be 3 hours sailing around the lagoon to the most interesting sites with a local guide.
 A great way to enjoy the lagoon.

-Usually, the tour itinerary is the same as the sailing boat that I described below, you will navigate to the Pirate’s Canal, then you will move on to the Black cenote, and then to the Bird Island where you can swim in the shallow waters while observing different species of birds.
+Usually, the tour itinerary is the same as the sailing boat that I described below, you will navigate to the Pirate Channel, then you will move on to the Black Cenote, and then to the Bird Island, where you can swim in the shallow waters while observing different species of birds.

 4. Enjoy the sunrise while kayaking or paddleboarding on the lagoon

-I book this tour on Viator and I can’t recommend it enough.
+I bookedย this tour on Viator,ย and I can’t recommend it enough.

-He would also give us some practical tips on how not to fall from the paddleboards and helped each one of us to get on them.
+He would also give us some practical tips on how not to fall from the paddleboards and help each one of us to get on them.

-The first stop was in the Cenote Negro (black cenote), not very far, where we had a short break and were served a delicious coffee.
+The first stop was at the Cenote Negro (Black Cenote), not far away, where we took a short break and were served a delicious coffee.

-We then moved on to Isla de Los Pajaros where we got off the paddle board ( we could touch the bottom) and chit-chatted while swimming while Hector was preparing a light breakfast on a paddleboard.
+We then moved on to Isla de Los Pajaros, where we got off the paddleboard (we could touch the bottom) and chatted while swimming, while Hector prepared a light breakfast on a paddleboard.

-Unfortunately, the sunrise wasn’t the usual pretty sunrise that you would find in Bacalar as the weather hasn’t been sunny in the previous few days, but we enjoyed the paddling and the warm waters, besides the great company and the delicious fresh fruit.
+Unfortunately, the sunrise wasn’t the usual pretty sunrise that you would find in Bacalar, as the weather hadn’t been sunny in the previous few days.
+Still, we enjoyed the paddling and the warm waters, besides the great company and the delicious fresh fruit.

-The tour is for paddling and kayaking, you can choose the activity you want, but you need to let them know at the moment of booking. or at least a day before.
+The tour is suitable for paddling and kayaking; you can choose the activity you prefer, but please notify them at the time of booking or at least a day in advance.

 5. Explore the Bacalar lagoon in a kayak

 You can rent a kayak and explore the lagoon on your own.
-The guides will be happy to give you directions on the best spots and itineraries so that you can enjoy kayaking on your own.
+The guides will be happy to provide you with directions on the best spots and itineraries, so you can enjoy kayaking on your own.

 Check out other amazing Bacalar tours